neekware/license/Proprietary.md

 ## 8. Final Note

-If you didn't pay for it, you're still paying—with insight, not surveillance.
+If we gave it to you free of charge, you're still paying—with insight, not surveillance.
 No analytics.
 No tracking.
 Just software.

 ---